Israel Folkdance Festival Parent FAQs

 Q: Define ALL DAY.

-A: Dancers need to be at Kresge Auditorium at MIT in Cambridge at between 10am and 11:30am - check with your group leaders.
-(For kids performing with adult groups, check with your troupe leader).
+A: Dancers will need to at Kresge around 9:00am.
+You will get a specific arrival time from your troupe leader.
+For anyone performing with an adult group, this time will be earlier.
 Allow plenty of time to park if you are also attending as a chaperone.
 The dancers will stay there until the end of the festival at about 5:00pm.

 Q: Does my child really need to be there on time?
 Why?

-The third thing that happens is each group gets to rehearse on stage, learn who they come on after and who comes after them, and practice their entrance and exit.
+The third thing that happens is a full dress rehearsal on the stage.
+The kids practice their dance in costume and practice the show from beginning to end.
+They learn who they come on before and who comes after them and practice their entrance and exit.
 When they aren't dancing, they get a chance to watch the other groups perform live.
 This is their only chance to see the show live, and they love it!
+Note that they are able to watch a Livestream of the show in the green room.

 Q: What about food?

 A: You need to pack lunch and snacks for your child.
 You want to be sure to send enough of your own food for an active day, plus a labeled water bottle as no one may leave the building to purchase lunch and there isn't much available nearby.
 There is no eating or drinking in the auditorium so each group needs to plan accordingly.
-Kids can eat in the lobby or green rooms.
+Kids can eat in the lobby or green rooms but should never eat in costume.

 Q: What else should be in their gig bag?